Transportation Expansion Project: History

-A project newsletter was published at key project milestones to keep the public informed.
+To keep the public updated, a project newsletter was issued at significant project milestones.
 The committees remained intact during the NEPA and preliminary engineering process, and monthly meetings were held to keep them involved.
-This also helped with maintaining a constant public process and ongoing relations with the public through the release of project newsletters, which discussed the project, listed milestone dates and invited the public to attend open houses and provide comments.
 Press releases and a media tour were utilized to keep the project in the media, and project displays were placed in public buildings to keep the public informed.
 A project website was continuously updated with the latest documents and information.
 Project team members met over 215 times with community groups.

-By the end of 2002, working with a $100 million budget, the T-REX Project acquired six single-family homes, two duplexes and two apartment buildings.
-It negotiated 30 total acquisitions and 172 partial acquisitions.
-Businesses were also eligible for replacement property costs and moving costs.
-As with residential properties, the T-REX Project purchased business properties, and relocation experts helped businesses move.
-No one had to move until they found comparable replacement housing.
+By the end of 2002, the T-REX Project acquired six single-family homes, two duplexes, and two apartment buildings.
+It negotiated 30 total acquisitions and 172 partial acquisitions with a $100 million budget.
+Businesses were eligible for replacement property costs and moving costs.
+The T-REX Project also purchased business properties.

 T-REX's five-year design-build project added 19 mi of light rail and improved 17 mi of highway through southeast Denver, Aurora, Greenwood Village, Centennial and Lone Tree.
-The unprecedented project is the result of a unique collaboration between the Colorado Department of Transportation, the Regional Transportation District, which is responsible for transit service in the metro Denver area, the Federal Highway Administration and the Federal Transit Administration.
 Construction began in Fall 2001 and construction ended in December 2006, 22 months ahead of the original schedule.
 Additionally, light rail service along the Southeast Corridor began in late 2006.

+Decision for light rail instead of HOV lanes

+Light rail transit was endorsed because of the following reasons according to the T-REX factbook: